Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 If public (yes is specified), it will be sent to the chat instead.

-Warning: Sending the traceback publicly can accidentally reveal sensitive information about your computer or configuration.
+.. warning:: Sending the traceback publicly can accidentally reveal sensitive information about your computer or configuration.

 Examples:
     - ``[p]traceback`` - Sends the traceback to your DMs.